awsdocs/aws-codecommit-user-guide/doc_source/how-to-share-repository.md

     ]
    ```
 **Tip**
 To find the ARN for the CodeCommit repository, go to the CodeCommit console and choose the repository name from the list\.
-For more information, see [View Repository Details](how-to-view-repository-details.md)\.
+For more information, see [View repository details](how-to-view-repository-details.md)\.

    If you want this policy to apply to more than one repository, add each repository as a resource by specifying its ARN\.
 Include a comma between each resource statement, as shown here: